Managing Pain after Surgery

 Feedback

 We appreciate and encourage feedback.
-If you need advice or are concerned about any aspect of care or treatment please speak to a member of staff or contact the Patient Advice and Liaison Service (PALS):
+If you need advice or are concerned about any aspect of care or treatment, speak to a staff member or contact PALS: